Indo-Tibetan Border Police: Roles

 The primary role of the ITBP is to patrol the 3,488-km India-China border from the Karakoram Pass in Ladakh to Diphu La in Arunachal Pradesh, for which it has 32 battalions and 157 outposts.
 The border posts patrolled by ITBP are as high as 18,900 and vulnerable to high velocity storms, snow blizzards, avalanches, and landslides, besides the hazards of high altitude and extreme cold, where the temperature dips up to minus 40-degree Celsius.
 The ITBP conducts long and short range patrols to keep an effective vigil on the inaccessible and uninhabited areas located near the border.

+In peacetime, ITBP has the role of keeping vigil on ingress routes and prevent border violations, control trans-border crimes, illegal traffic and unauthorised civilian ingress and egress.
+It is tasked with coordination with the Intelligence Bureau (IB).
+In wartime, the force comes under the operational control of the Indian Army, its role includes securing vital installations, law and order responsibilities along the border and any occupied areas, guarding infiltration routes, and acting as guides to the Army.

 Disaster rescue is the other major role of the ITBP.
 It is the first responder for natural disasters in the Himalayas and has 8 Regional Response Centres in Himachal Pradesh, Uttarakhand and Northeast India.

 The force has undertaken numerous mountaineering expeditions.
 Its skiers have been national champions, who have competed in Winter Olympics.
 Its river rafters have created international history in rafting through the turbulent white waters of the Brahmaputra, the Indus and the Ganges.
 The Force has created a milestone by becoming the first Central Paramilitary Force to win the Best Marching Contingent Trophy in the Republic Day parades in 1998, 1999, 2000 and 2011.
 It broke new ground in 1998 when it sent the first-ever police tableau of the country to participate in the Republic Day Parade.
 ITBP is at the forefront of a movement for the preservation of Himalayan environment and ecology.

 ITBP had provided a quarantine camp at Chhawala in New Delhi for potentially infected persons during the COVID-19 pandemic who were evacuated from Wuhan.
 It had also set up camps at its other locations in the country for further quarantine.
-It has also bee credited with running the world's largest Sardar Patel Covid Care Centre at SPCCC, Radha Soami Beas, Chhatarpur, New Delhi when it treated coronavirus patients during the 1st, 2nd and 3rd waves of the COVID-19 pandemic in New Delhi.
+It has also been credited with running the world's largest Sardar Patel Covid Care Centre at SPCCC, Radha Soami Beas, Chhatarpur, New Delhi when it treated coronavirus patients during the 1st, 2nd and 3rd waves of the COVID-19 pandemic in New Delhi.